Designing the app Trader Joe's fans have been asking for.

 Collaborative Shopping Lists

-Share a list with housemates, a partner, or anyone splitting a Trader Joe's run.
+Share a list with roommates, a partner, or anyone splitting a Trader Joe's run.
 Everyone can add items in real time.
 No more texting back and forth about whether someone already picked up the Mandarin Orange Chicken.

 Grocery shopping is rarely solo.